-If you receive emergency care at an out-ofnetwork hospital and need inpatient care after your emergency condition is stabilized, you must move to a network hospital in order to pay the innetwork cost-sharing amount for the part of your stay after you are stabilized.
+Services that are covered for you What you must pay when you get these services Emergency care (continued) condition is stabilized, you must move to a network hospital in order to pay the in-network cost-sharing amount for the part of your stay after you are stabilized.
 If you stay at the out-of-network hospital, your stay will be covered but you will pay the out-of-network cost-sharing amount for the part of your stay after you are stabilized.
+Emergency Transportation - Worldwide coverage Emergency ambulance transportation from the scene of an emergency to the nearest medical treatment facility.
+Transportation back to the United States from another country is not covered.
+In and Out-of- network: \$150 copayment for Emergency ambulance transportation from the scene of an emergency to

-Health and wellness education programs

-Living Well Programs - You pay \$0 for education classes and support services, such as: physical activity classes, weight management programs, eating healthier, living with arthritis, fall prevention workshops, managing congestive heart failure, and Medication Review Program.
+Services that are covered for you What you must pay when you get these services the nearest medical treatment facility.
+Transportation back to the United States from another country is not covered.
+Health and wellness education programs Living Well Programs - You pay \$0 for education classes and support services, such as: physical activity classes, weight management programs, eating healthier, living with arthritis, fall prevention workshops, managing congestive heart failure, and Medication Review Program.
 There is no coinsurance, copayment, or deductible for the Living Well Programs.

-SilverSneakers® Membership - SilverSneakers can help you live a healthier, more active life through fitness and social connection.
-You are covered for a fitness benefit through SilverSneakers at participating locations1.
-You have access to instructors who lead specially designed group exercise classes2.
-At participating locations nationwide1, you can take classes2 plus use exercise equipment and other amenities.
+SilverSneakers Membership - SilverSneakers can help you live a healthier, more active life through fitness and social connection.
+You are covered for a fitness benefit through SilverSneakers at participating locations 1 .
+You have access to instructors who lead SilverSneakers® Membership (continued) There is no coinsurance, specially designed group exercise classes 2 .
+At participating locations nationwide 1 , you can take classes 2 plus use exercise equipment and other amenities.
 Additionally, SilverSneakers FLEX® gives you options to get active outside of traditional gyms (like recreation centers, malls and parks).
-SilverSneakers also connects you to a support network and virtual resources through SilverSneakers LIVETM classes, SilverSneakers On-Demand[TM] videos and our mobile app, SilverSneakers GO[TM].
-Plus, you get access to GetSetUp3, with thousands of live online classes to ignite your interests in topics like cooking, technology and art.
+SilverSneakers also connects you to a support network and virtual resources through SilverSneakers LIVETM classes, SilverSneakers On-DemandTM videos and our mobile app, SilverSneakers GOTM.
+Plus, you get access to copayment, or deductible for the SilverSneakers® Fitness program and classes.

+GetSetUp3, with thousands of live online classes to ignite your interests in topics like cooking, technology and art.
 All you need to get started is your personal SilverSneakers ID number.
 Go to SilverSneakers.com to learn more about your benefit or call 1-888-423-4632 (TTY: 711) Monday through Friday, 8 a.m. to 8 p.m.
 ET.